 - int: treat everything as int (including enumerated types with packed attribute). - gcc-enums: use an unsigned integer type when no tag has a negative value, and choose the smallest rank possible starting from int (default Gcc's behavior) - gcc-short-enums: use an unsigned integer type when no tag has a negative value, and choose the smallest rank possible starting from char (Gcc's -fshortenums option) - -initialized-padding-locals forces to initialize padding bits of locals to 0.
 If false, padding bits are left uninitialized.
 This option is set by default. - -inline-calls <f1,...,fn> inlines calls to functions.
 Use @inline to select all functions with attribute inline.
 For recursive functions, only the first level is inlined (e.g., the function will contain an inlined version of itself with a recursive call inside it).
 Calls via function pointers are ignored. - -remove-inlined <f1,...,fn> removes from the AST functions f1,...,fn, which must have been given to -inline-calls.
 Note: this option does not check if the given functions were fully inlined. - -keep-switch preserves switch statements in the source code.
 Without this option, they are transformed into if statements.
 An experimental plug-in may require this option to be unset to avoid having to handle the switch construct.
-Other plug-ins may prefer this option to be used because it better preserves the structure of the original program. - -keep-unused-specified-functions does not remove from the AST uncalled function prototypes that have ACSL contracts.
-This option is set by default.
-So you mostly use the opposite form, namely -remove-unused-specified-functions. - -keep-unused-types does not remove unused types and enum/struct/union declarations.
-By default, such types are removed, that is, its opposite option -remove-unused-types is set.

--machdep <machine architecture name> defines the target platform.
-The default value is a x86_64 bits platform.
+Other plug-ins may prefer this option to be used because it better preserves the structure of the original program. - -keep-unused-functions <value> defines which unused function prototypes are kept in the AST.
+By default (value specified), only those with ACSL specifications are preserved; the user can force those to be removed as well (with value none), or keep prototypes that are both unused and unspecified (value all).
+A special value all\debug also preserves predefined prototypes (e.g. compiler builtins).
+This option extends and replaces previous options -keep-unused-specified-functions and -remove-unused-specified-functions. - -keep-unused-types does not remove unused types and enum/struct/union declarations.
+By default, such types are removed, that is, its opposite option -remove-unused-types is set. - -machdep <machine architecture name> defines the target platform.
+The default value is a x86\64 bits platform.
 Analyzers may take into account the endianness of the target, the size and alignment of elementary data types, and other architecture/compilation parameters.
 The -machdep option provides a way to define all these parameters consistently in a single step.
-Note that multiarch preprocessors such as GCC's may require special flags to ensure compatibility with the chosen machdep, e.g. -m32 for a x86_64 GCC compiling 32-bit code.
+Note that multiarch preprocessors such as GCC's may require special flags to ensure compatibility with the chosen machdep, e.g. -m32 for a x86\64 GCC compiling 32-bit code.
 In most cases this is handled automatically, but otherwise option -cpp-command can be used.